filmaj/medic/README.md

 - medic aggregates test run data, categorizing by device characters, into a single document store, powered by [Apache CouchDB](http://couchdb.apache.org), and comes with a dashboard so you can see these results.
 - medic will scan your machine for all connected mobile devices and queue builds for any device that is missing from your Couch.
 - medic supports automating most JavaScript test suites.
 By default it runs the Apache Cordova test suite ([mobile-spec](http://git-wip-us.apache.org/repos/asf/cordova-mobile-spec.git)), but allows for customizing the test suite application.
+- medic, by default, runs the Apache Cordova test suite, but can be configured to run any JavaScript test page.

 ## Supported Platforms